sveyret/misybag/README.md

     misybag sys-install

 This command should only be executed once.
-This is indeed the command which will modify the *SYSROOT* directory on the Gentoo system.
 This command terminates with automatic execution of the update.

 ## Update